Essential tips from our social media marketing team on how you can optimize your ad’s performance on LinkedIn

 According to Hubspot’s research, the top priority for marketers in 2020 was generating leads.
 On LinkedIn, lead generation forms have become one of the most popular ad products as they drive 5X higher conversion rates than landing pages.
-If you aren’t taking advantage of the vast advertising opportunities on LinkedIn, we recommend starting now.
+If you aren’t taking advantage of the vast advertising opportunities on LinkedIn, our social media marketing team recommends starting now.
 And if you already are taking advantage, let’s discuss how you can optimize your LinkedIn campaigns to achieve more leads.

 - Update Ad Copy & Images

 Write your ad copy with your target audience in mind.
 If you are targeting people with specific job functions, try to call them out in your ad copy.
 You can do the same thing with company industries that are included in your targeting.
-Here are a few examples:
+Here are a few examples our content marketing services experts recommend:

 - Midsize manufacturing companies are at high risk for a ransomware attack.
 Prepare your business to defeat an attack in 5 steps.